Qiskit/qiskit/docs/how_to/use_estimator.rst

 .. note::

-    While this guide only uses Qiskit Terra's implementation of the ``Estimator`` primitive, there are other implementations of this primitive like Qiskit Terra's :class:`~qiskit.primitives.BackendEstimator`, Qiskit Aer's :class:`~qiskit_aer.primitives.Estimator` and Qiskit Runtime's :class:`~qiskit_ibm_runtime.Estimator`.
+    While this guide uses Qiskit’s reference implementation, the ``Estimator`` primitive can be run with any provider using :class:`~qiskit.primitives.BackendEstimator` .

 Initialize observable